Overview

 Upon arrival in the Galápagos Islands, visitors pay a mandatory entrance fee in cash to the Galápagos National Park.
 Currently, the fee is $100 for non-Ecuadorian adults and $50 for non-Ecuadorian children.

-In an effort to conserve the Galápagos Islands’ fragile ecosystem, the Galápagos National Park Service established park rules for its visitors.
-We recommend familiarising yourself with them, to ensure you leave no trace behind in the Galápagos Islands.
+In an effort to conserve the Galápagos Islands’ fragile ecosystem, the Galápagos National Park Service has established park rules for its visitors.
+We recommend familiarizing yourself with them to ensure you leave no trace behind in the Galápagos Islands.

 In the Galápagos